StiizzyCat/FilterWare/README.md

 ## Legal disclaimer:
 #### Usage of FilterWare for attacking targets without consent is illegal.
 I Stiizzy Cat, am not responsible for any damage caused by the use of this script, users should follow their local regulations.

+## it is best to run this on repl so your ip is not exposed

 ## Installation

 ```bash